Mbunns/Little-Lemon-DB/readme.md

 <p>The foward engineering feature in MYSQL will allow us create the database from the ER diagram.</p>

-<h2>SQL Queires for Reports and Analysis</h2>
+<h2>SQL Queries for Reports and Analysis</h2>
-<p>These SQL queires will focus around providing fuctionality for future sales reports using the Litlle Lemon database.</p>
+<p>These SQL queries will focus around providing fuctionality for future sales reports using the Litlle Lemon database.</p>

 <h3>OrdersView Virtual Table</h3>